4 Ways to Help

 PTSD is not one-size-fits-all.
 Nor are the options to treat it.
 Watch along, as we follow three military veterans on a year-long journey of hope and healing alongside their PTSD service dogs.
 Then be sure to share the video to help educate others on this proven yet misunderstood option for therapy.

 2. Help Train More PTSD Service Dogs

-Donate directly to one of our 2020 partnering organizations — Got Your Six Support Dogs and the Pets & Vets Program at Tony La Russa's Animal Rescue Foundation (ARF) — to help them train more service dogs at no cost to veterans.
+Donate directly to one of our 2022 veteran service dog training partners to help them train and care for more service dogs at no cost to veterans.

-See some awe-inspiring facts about what veteran service dogs do and all that goes into their training.
-Then easily share them out with our visual infographic to help raise awareness for their need.
+See some awe-inspiring facts about what PTSD service dogs do and all that goes into their training.
+Then easily share them out with our visual infographic to help raise awareness of their need.

 Do you know a military veteran who could benefit from a service dog?
 Are you a family member or friend of a veteran in need of support?
 Check out our veteran resources page to connect with veteran service dog organizations and support organizations in your area.

 The Dog Chow Service Dog Salute Program Partners

 The Association Of Service Dog Providers For Military Veterans